WebOfTrustInfo/code-of-conduct/code_of_conduct_long.md

 - Advocating for, or encouraging, any of the above behavior

 ## Enforcement

 If a participant engages in harassing behaviour, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender, expelling the offender from the conference, and/or calling law enforcement or other emergency services.

-The Community Response Team (CRT) responds to possible violations in the following manner:
+The Community Resiliency Team (CRT) responds to possible violations in the following manner:

 - We work to stabilize the situation
 As soon as we get information about a possible violation of the Code of Conduct, we will immediately take any steps necessary to ensure the safety of the reporting individual, and of the community, which may include calling law enforcement or other emergency services; and/or asking the object of the report to leave the premises.